 5. Cold Calling/Messaging

 If cold outreach offers the lowest chances of success, then why do people keep doing it?
 Believe it or not, plenty of new businesses have secured funding through cold emails, phone calls, or direct messaging on social media.
-Unlike traditional cold outreach, however, these entrepreneurs likely researched potential investors before making contact so they could tailor their pitches to the investor’s preferences.
+Unlike traditional cold outreach, however, these entrepreneurs likely researched potential investors before making contact to tailor their pitches to the investor’s preferences.

 They also likely followed the number one rule of cold outreach: make it seem personal.
 Your tone and content must show the effort you’ve put into crafting an original pitch.
 If you don’t do your research and use generic phrases, investors will immediately write you off as “spam” or “just another cold caller.”